tillitis/tkey-ssh-agent/README.md

 ## Building

-To build you need the `clang`, `llvm` and `lld` packages installed.
-And they need to have risc32 support, check this with `llc --version |
-grep riscv32`.
-Please see [toolchain_setup.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/toolchain_setup.md)
-(in the tillitis-key1 repository) for information on the currently supported build and development environment.
+To build you need the `clang`, `llvm`, `lld`, `golang` packages installed. clang/llvm need to have riscv32 support, check this with `llc --version | grep riscv32`.
+Ubuntu 22.04 LTS (Jammy) is known to work.
+Please see [toolchain_setup.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/toolchain_setup.md) (in the tillitis-key1 repository) for detailed information on the currently supported build and development environment.

 Build everything: